Epiglottitis in Children

 How is epiglottitis diagnosed in a child?

-Don’t try to try to look at your child’s throat at home.
+Don’t try to try to look at your child’s throat at home or make your child lie down.
+Don't offer them food or water.
 This can cause vomiting and more swelling that may fully block the airway.

 How is epiglottitis treated in a child?

 The treatment for epiglottitis calls for emergency care right away to stop the airway from being blocked.
 The medical staff will put in a breathing tube right away.
-They will closely watch your child’s airway.
-Your child may need a machine (ventilator) to help him or her breathe.
+They'll closely watch your child’s airway.
+Your child may need a machine (ventilator) to help them breathe.

 Treatment may also include: